Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Vehicle Main Obj
 The script needs access to the Vehicle's main object.

-Ground Detector
-Empty object who's location is used to detect whether or not the vehicle is touching the ground.
-If gear is down the code traces from it's position, local down 44cm, and if it hits something it enables taxxiing.
-Including the vehicle itself, so place it between the wheels or something.

 Effects Control
 Effects controller goes in here, used to access variables in effects controller